Depreciation of IT Assets: Definition, Types & Calculation

 Resale and disposal value

 As mentioned earlier, salvage value is a key element in calculating depreciation.
-However, market conditions in IT follow a particular logic.
+IT equipment often experiences a steep decline in resale value.
+This is a direct consequence of the pace of hardware innovation described above.

 To sum up

 IT assets present unique challenges when it comes to calculating depreciation.
 Hardware, software, and other IT-related resources have different lifespans, and factors like rapid technological advancements, usage patterns, and maintenance needs must all be considered.
-Understanding these particularities is essential for keeping IT budgets accurate and making informed decisions about replacements or upgrades.